Interlake-Saints/ihsmemorial.org/_posts/2025-10-28-carl-schonlau.md

 ---
 Carl didn't graduate from Interlake, he technically graduated from Sammamish.
 But he attended Interlake for at least two years and had many friends there.

-Sadly, C﻿arl passed away in early November, 2022.
+Sadly, C﻿arl passed away in early November of 2022.
 He was 47 years old.